dojo/docs/dijit/form/MappedTextBox.rst

 a visible formatted display value, and a serializable value in a hidden input field which is actually sent to the server.

-Many of the form controls have a concept of "displayed value" vs. "serialized value" (aka the "real value"), which is the value passed to the server on form submit.
+Many of the form controls have a concept of "displayed value" vs. "serialized value" (a.k.a. the "real value"), which is the value passed to the server on form submit.

 For example, a NumberSpinner may be declared like